Rhododendron groenlandicum

-Rhododendron groenlandicum (formerly Ledum groenlandicum or Ledum latifolium), known by the common names bog Labrador tea, muskeg tea, swamp tea, or in northern Canada, Hudson's Bay tea, is a species of flowering shrub in the family Ericaceae with white flowers and evergreen leaves.
-It is native to northern parts of North America and Greenland and has traditionally been used to make an herbal tea.
+Rhododendron groenlandicum (formerly Ledum groenlandicum or Ledum latifolium), known by the common names bog Labrador tea, muskeg tea, swamp tea, in northern Canada, Hudson's Bay tea, and in Greenlandic, Qajaasaq (/kl/, resembling a Kayak), is a species of flowering shrub in the family Ericaceae.
+Found in northern parts of North America and Greenland, R. groenlandicum grows primarily in bogs and other wetlands, which tend to be also in cold, acidic, and nutrient-poor environments.
+It has traditionally been used to make medicinal herbal teas among the Dene, Athabaskan, and Inuit, and other indigenous cultures of North America peoples.

 Description

-It is a low shrub growing to 50 cm tall—rarely up to 2 m—with evergreen leaves 2–6 cm long and 3–15 mm broad.
-The leaves are wrinkled on top, densely hairy white to red-brown underneath, and have a leathery texture, curling at the edges.
-The tiny white flowers grow in hemispherical clusters and are very fragrant and sticky.
+It is a low shrub growing to 50 cm tall – rarely up to 2 m – with evergreen leaves 2–6 cm long and 3–15 mm broad.
+The leaves are wrinkled on top with a thick waxy cuticle and have a leathery texture.
+The underside is covered in dense white hair that turns red-brown with age.
+The flowers of R. groenlandicum are small, white, and perfect (bisexual).
+Their hemispherical clusters have up to 35 flowers with petals approximately 1 cm long.
+With 5 oval shaped petals it produces a sweet aroma and sticky nectar to attract pollinators.

+R. groenlandicum is self-compatible; however, self-fertilization results in a lower fruit set and fewer seeds per fruit "than cross-pollination".
+Pollination is primarily performed by bees; however, butterflies and beetles can also act as pollinators.